-This report is intended solely for the information and use of the Board, management, federal awarding agencies, and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Board and management and is not intended to be and should not be used by anyone other than these specified parties.
 Although the intended use of these reports may be limited, under Louisiana Revised Statute 24:513 this report is distributed by the Office of the Louisiana Legislative Auditor as a public document.

-allen, Green + Williamson, LLP
+Allen, Breen & Williamson, LLP